 A. What is the rationale for changing the rules instead of leaving them as currently written?

-The proposed rule set supplies clarity to all rules on licensure.
+The proposed rule set updates outdated standards, corrects typographical errors, and supplies clarity to all rules on licensure.

 8. Describe how the proposed rules protect the health, safety, and welfare of Michigan citizens while promoting a regulatory environment in Michigan that is the least burdensome alternative for those required to comply.